Crunch time as high-level US-China trade talks resume

 Mr Trump has said the ultimate bargain will be struck at a meeting with China's President Xi Jinping.

-Reinsch told AFP the two sides were likely to strike some kind of bargain.
+Mr Reinsch told AFP the two sides were likely to strike some kind of deal.

 "I'm sure they'll come up with something that will be more than cosmetic but less than we're asking," he said.